fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 Congratulations!
 If you reached this far you have improved the security of your Network Node and helped contribute to a safer Fleek Network!

 By providing a brief introduction to SSL/TLS certificates, the reasons why they exist or why you'd want to secure the Network Node, we jumped quickly to the domain name setup.
-After completing the verification of the DNS records, where our Stack and Node are running from, prepared the SSL configuration in our Nginx `app.conf` to then have the certificates generated by `Let's encrypt`.
+After completing the verification of the DNS records, where our Stack and Node are running from, prepared the ursa-proxy configuration.

 To complete we verified that our Node is healthy by doing a quick checkup, using one of the options previously discussed in our [Node health check](fleek-network-node-health-check-guide) guide.
 We have then secured the Node!